 Fish consumption advisories in Louisiana are based on chemical levels in the fish filet.
 Advisories are issued at very conservative levels to insure the safety of individuals consuming fish.
 Advisories provide guidance regarding fish consumption for each species of fish.
 They do not tell you to stop fishing or to stop eating fish.
 Just be selective about the fish you or your family eats.
 None of the fish in Louisiana are contaminated enough to cause harm after a single or a few meals.
-The health risk comes from eating contaminated fish often and Unless the fish species is specifically addressed in the details of these advisories, please limit consumption of all species in an advisory area to four meals per month.
-You can contact the Office of Public Health toll free at 1-855-229-6848 for more information about eating fish that contain chemicals.
+The health risk comes from eating contaminated fish often and regularly over a long period of time. from water, sediments and food.
+Larger, older fish and fish that eat other fish tend to accumulate more contaminants than smaller, younger fish.